All Episodes

 If you're going to end the war, end it now.

-It's gotta be one or the other.
+It's got to be one or the other.

-You know, you know, I I get so frustrated trying to explain this because it's like trying to explain to a four-year-old why Superman isn't real.
+You know, you know, I get so frustrated trying to explain this because it's like trying to explain to a four-year-old why Superman isn't real.

-I'm Roger Hedgecock, filling in for Rush Limbaugh, taking your calls at 1800-282-2882 after this.
+I'm Roger Hedgecock filling in for Rush Limbaugh taking your calls at 1-800-282-2882 after this.

 All right, welcome back to the Rush Limbaugh program.

-Roger Hitchcock filling in for Rush, taking your calls at 1-800-282-2882 coming at you from the left coast here at Radio Station KOGO in San Diego.
+Taking your calls at 1-800-282-2882 coming at you from the left coast here at Radio Station KOGO in San Diego.

 And you don't if you've gone to K-12 recently.